-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2022

-Or

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from

-Commission file number 001-37990

-LEAP THERAPEUTICS, INC.

-(Exact name of registrant as specified in its charter)

-Delaware State or other jurisdiction of incorporation or organization 27-4412575 (I.R.S.
-Employer Identification No.)

-47 Thorndike Street, Suite B1-1 Cambridge, MA

-(Address of principal executive offices)

-(Zip Code)

-Registrant's telephone number, including area code (617) 714-0360

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 LPTX Nasdaq Global Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-e

-Large accelerated filer 🗆 Accelerated filer Non-accelerated filer ⊠ Smaller reporting company 🗵

-Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).Yes  No 🗵

-The aggregate market value of the voting and non-voting common stock held by non-affiliates of the registrant, computed based on the closing price for such stock as reported on the Nasdaq Global Market on June 30, 2022, the last business day of the registrant's most recently completed second quarter, was approximately: \$93.8 million.

-As of March 20, 2023, there were 118,750,386 outstanding shares of the registrant's common stock, par value \$0.001 per share, which is the only outstanding class of common stock of the registrant.
+(Mark One) \boxtimes ANNUAL REPORT PURSUANT TO SE CTION 13 OR 15(d) OF TI HE SECURITIES EXCHANGE ACT OF 1934 he fiscal year ended December Or TRANSITION REPORT PURSUANT TO O SECTION 13 OR 15(d) O F THE SECURIT TES EXCHANGE ACT OF 1934 For the transition pe eriod from to Commission file number 001-3' 7990 LE AP THERAPEUTICS , INC. (Exact r name of registrant as specified in its charter) Delaware 27-4412 State or other jurisdiction of incorporation or organization (I.R.S.
+Em Identification 47 Thorndike Street, Suite B1-1 1 Cambridge, MA L 0214 1 (Address of principal executive office ces) (Zip Co ode) Registrant's tele ephone number, including area co ode (617) 714-0360 Securition es registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) hange on which registered Common Stock, par value \$0.001 LPTX Global Market s registered pursuant to Section 12( · · y check mark if the registrant is a well-known seas y check mark if the registrant is not required to file • • ' ' y check mark whether the registrant (1) has filed all onths (or for such shorter period that the registrant $No \square$ y check mark whether the registrant has submitted ($\$232.405$ of this chapter) during the preceding 12 o \square y check mark whether the registrant is a large accel y.
+See definitions of "large accelerated filer," "acce Large accelerate ed filer □ Accelerated filer □ Non-acce erated filer ⊠ Smaller reporting company ⊠ Emerging growth company □ ging growth company, indicate by check mark if the l accounting standards provided pursuant to Section = e the extended transiti ion period for complying with any new or Indicate by financial reporting report. □ y check mark whether the registrant has filed a reping under Section 404(b) of the Sarbanes-Oxley Ac ort on and attestation to its mana et (15 U.S.C.
+7262(b)) by the reg gement's assessment of istered public account of the effectiveness of its internal control over ing firm that prepared or issued its audit es are registered pursuant to Section 12(b) of the Action of an error to previously issued financial state • ner the financial statem nents of the registrant included in the filing y check mark whether any of those error correction 's executive officers during the relevant recovery p - • • incentive-based compensation received by any Indicate by y check mark whether the registrant is a shell comp pany (as defined in Rule 12b-2 o f the Exchange Act).Y es □ No ⊠ gate market value of the voting and non-voting cord on the Nasdaq Global Market on June 30, 2022, class of common stock of the registrant.